hbqdev/lan_backup/README.md

 ## 🚀 Setup

-The backup system is now completely self-contained in a single script.
+The backup system is completely self-contained in a single script.
 To get started:

 1. Copy the `lan_backup.sh` script to your machine
 2. Make it executable: